-We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2017 for funding and financial reporting under Governmental Accounting Standards Board Statement No. 45 (GASB 45).
-The report summarizes the actuarial data used in the valuation, discloses the Net OPEB Obligation (NOO) as of June 30, 2017, establishes the Annual Required Contribution (ARC) for the coming year, and analyzes the preceding year's experience.
+We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2018.
+The report summarizes the actuarial data used in the valuation, establishes the Actuarially Determined Contribution (ADC) for the coming year, and analyzes the preceding year's experience.
 This report was based on the census and financial data provided by the Department of Water and Power (DWP), with exceptions noted for data in Exhibit II, and the terms of the Plan as communicated to us by DWP.
 The actuarial calculations were completed under the supervision of Thomas Bergman, ASA, MAAA, EA and Andy Yeung, ASA, MAAA, FCA, EA.
+The health care trend and other related medical assumptions have been reviewed by Melissa Bissett, FSA, MAAA.